- A unique opportunity for capturing images of Alaska's wildlife under expert tuition

 Who else will be guiding on this trip?

-There will be one naturalist guide onboard in addition to Chris who will be leading the trip.
+There will be one naturalist guide on board in addition to Chris who will be leading the trip.
 The additional 10 crew members will assist with other aspects of the cruise.
-All staff members are seasoned in travellers in Alaska, passionate and experts of this extraordinary environment.
+All staff members are seasoned travellers in Alaska, passionate and experts in this extraordinary environment.